dendronhq/dendron-site/vault/dendron.topic.publishing.md

 ### Selective Publication

-You can choose to publish your whole vault or a single domain within your vault.
+You can choose to publish your whole vault, a single domain, or multiple domains within your vault.

-- NOTE: It is not currently possible to publish multiple domains.
-If you would like this feature, you can vote for it [here](https://github.com/dendronhq/dendron/issues/64).
+- ~~NOTE: It is not currently possible to publish multiple domains.
+If you would like this feature, you can vote for it [here](https://github.com/dendronhq/dendron/issues/64)~~

 ## dendron.yml